Battle of Bealach nam Broig: Sir Robert Gordon (1630)

-The earliest account of the Battle of Bealach nam Broig was written by Sir Robert Gordon (1580–1656) in his 17th century manuscript of around 1630.
-This 17th century manuscript was published in a book in 1813, entitled A Genealogical History of the Earldom of Sutherland, and gives the time of the battle as having taken place in around 1275.
-However, an earlier book which was also based on Gordon's 17th century manuscript and which was published in 1764 and again in 1780, Conflicts of the Clans, gives the year of the battle as 1299.
+The earliest account of the Battle of Bealach nam Broig was written by Sir Robert Gordon (1580–1656) in his manuscript of around 1630.
+This was published in a book in 1813, entitled A Genealogical History of the Earldom of Sutherland, and says the battle was fought in around 1275.
+However, an earlier book based on the same manuscript, published in 1764 and again in 1780, Conflicts of the Clans, gives the year of the battle as 1299.

-A rising took place against the Earl of Ross by highlanders living in the mountains, consisting of the "Clan-juer" (Clan Iver), "Clantalvigh" (Clan-t-aluigh, i.e. Clan Aulay), and "Clan-leajwe" (Clan-leaive, i.e. Clan Leay).
+There was a rising against the Earl of Ross by highlanders living in the mountains, consisting of the "Clan-juer" (Clan Iver), "Clantalvigh" (Clan-t-aluigh, i.e. Clan Aulay), and "Clan-leajwe" (Clan-leaive, i.e. Clan Leay).

-The Earl Ross responded by capturing the leader of the insurrection and imprisoned him at Dingwall Castle.
-Incensed, the revolting clans seized the Earl of Ross's second son at Balnagown, to aid in the release of their leader, and carried him with them.
+The Earl Ross responded by capturing the leader of the insurrection, and imprisoned him at Dingwall Castle.
+Incensed, the revolting clans seized the earl's second son at Balnagown, to aid in the release of their leader, and carried him with them.
 The Munros and Dingwalls in response pursued and overtook the rising clans at Bealach nam Broig.
 A bitter battle ensued, fuelled by old feuds and animosities.
-In the end the MacIvers, MacAulays and MacLeays were almost utterly extinguished and slain, and the Munros and Dingwalls won a hollow victory: though the Earl's son had been rescued, they had lost a great number of men.
+In the end the MacIvers, MacAulays and MacLeays were almost utterly extinguished and slain, and the Munros and Dingwalls won a hollow victory: though the earl's son had been rescued, they had lost a great number of men.
 According to Gordon's account there were killed 140 Dingwalls and eleven Munros of the house of Foulis that were to succeed one another, so that the succession fell to a child lying in a cradle.